jmfulgham/font-parse/README.md

 # Font Family Scraper

 This was a code challenge given to me.
-My instructions were to scrape a webpage and its related files to find all fonts being used on the site.
+My instructions were to scrape a webpage and its related CSS files to find all fonts being used on the site.

 ### Technologies I used